bwagenseller/bwagenseller.github.io/learn_to_code/relational_databases/database_key_terms.md

 A **relational schema** (also: **table schema**) describes the [table](learn_to_code/relational_databases/database_key_terms?id=table); it contains things like the name of the table, column names, column data types, etc.

+# Row-level Locking

+The need to update specific rows in a [table](learn_to_code/relational_databases/database_key_terms?id=table) is quite common; when **row-level locking** is used, _only_ the affected rows are 'locked' (or'claimed'), which means other entities cannot update the row until the entity that has 'locked' the row is finished and unlocks it.
+This is opposed to [table-level Locking](learn_to_code/relational_databases/database_key_terms?id=table-level-locking) which locks the _entire_ table instead of just specific rows.

 # Schema

 A **database schema** (commonly truncated to **schema**) is a collection of [relational schemas](learn_to_code/relational_databases/database_key_terms?id=relational-schema) that are logically connected.